Configure maps and scenes

 The Scene Viewer basemap gallery only displays basemaps that are supported in Scene Viewer.

-If you chose a custom basemap group for the Basemap gallery setting, choose a basemap from that group that you want opened when users create a map with Map Viewer or Map Viewer Classic or a scene with Scene Viewer.
-If you chose Esri Default as the basemap gallery, the default Esri basemap will be displayed for new maps and scenes.
+If you chose a custom 2D basemap group for the Basemap gallery setting, choose a basemap from that group that you want opened when users create a map with Map Viewer.
+Similarly, if you chose a custom 3D basemap group for the Basemap gallery setting, choose a basemap from that group that you want opened when users create a scene with Scene Viewer.
+If you chose Esri Default as the basemap gallery (for both maps and scenes), the default Esri basemap will be displayed for new maps and scenes.
+If you chose None for the default 3D basemap, the default 2D basemap will be used in new scenes.

 Note:

-Scene Viewer only uses the specified default basemap if it is supported.
+Scene Viewer only uses the specified default basemap if it is a supported web scene.

 The default basemap opens at the default extent you set.
 To set the default extent to the extent of your currently selected default basemap, click Use map extent as default.
 To set a different extent, click Choose extent in the Default extent section.
 Choose from the following options: